OpenBAS-Platform/openbas/README.md

 - Scenarios scripting and automatic execution;
 - Documents and files sharing;
 - Statistics, reports and results;
-- Lesson learned process and roadmap follow-up.
+- Lessons learned process and roadmap follow-up.

 ## Status